Olive: As an invasive species

-Since its first domestication, O. europaea has been spreading back to the wild from planted groves.
-Its original wild populations in southern Europe have been largely swamped by feral plants.
+Since its first domestication, the olive has repeatedly escaped to the wild, with feral plants swamping the original wild populations of southern Europe.

-In some other parts of the world where it has been introduced, most notably South Australia, the olive has become a major weed that displaces native vegetation.
-In South Australia, its seeds are spread by the introduced red fox and by many bird species, including the European starling and the native emu, into woodlands, where they germinate and eventually form a dense canopy that prevents regeneration of native trees.
-As the climate of South Australia is very dry and bushfire prone, the oil-rich feral olive tree substantially increases the fire hazard of native sclerophyll woodlands.
+In South Australia, the olive is a serious invasive species affecting native vegetation.
+In that region, its seeds are spread by the introduced red fox and by bird including the European starling and the emu.
+They germinate in woodlands, growing to form a dense canopy that crowds out native tree seedlings.
+As the climate there is dry and prone to bushfires, the oil-rich feral olive tree substantially increases the fire hazard of native sclerophyll woodlands.